bmeg/grip/gripper/README.md

 # GRIPPER
+## GRIP Plugin External Resources

-Grippers are GRIP drivers that take external resources and allow GRIP to access them are part of a unified graph.
+GRIP Plugin External Resources (GRIPPERs) are GRIP drivers that take external resources and allow GRIP to access them are part of a unified graph.
 To integrate new resources into the graph, you first deploy griper proxies that plug into the external resources.
 They are unique and configured to access specific resources.
 These provide a view into external resources as a series of document collections.
 For example, an SQL gripper would